eviljoe/junk-n-stuff/cheatsheets/pyinstaller.md

 ```

+Notes:
-After generating the `.spec` file, make sure to remove all absolute directory references within it before adding it to
+*  After generating the `.spec` file, make sure to remove all absolute directory references within it before adding it
-the VCS.
+   to the VCS.

+*  In order for these commands to work, the Python development package needs to be installed.

+   *  For Python v3.5, "python3.5-dev" needs to be installed.
+   *  For Python v3.6, "python3.6-dev" needs to be installed.

+   After the appropriate package has been installed the Pipenv environment might need to be reinstalled:

+   *  `pipenv --python 3.6 && pipenv install --dev`

 ## Build using .spec file